Experienced faculty with diverse interests

 Dr. Christopher Sams

-Dr. Christopher Sams holds a Bachelor of Arts in Spanish from Youngstown State University, a Master of Arts in linguistics from the University of Colorado at Boulder and a Ph.D. in romance linguistics from SUNY University at Buffalo.
-He holds an advanced certificate in forensic linguistics from The Forensic Linguistics Institute, and he is a certified online course developer and instructor at SFA.
-He is the coordinator of the English education program.
-Under his guidance, the English education program at SFA has become one of a half-dozen programs in the state of Texas to be nationally certified with the National Council of Teachers of English.
+Dr. Christopher Sams holds a Bachelor of Arts in Spanish from Youngstown State University, a Master of Arts in linguistics from the University of Colorado at Boulder and a doctoral degree in Romance linguistics from The State University of New York at Buffalo.
+He holds an advanced certificate in forensic linguistics from the Forensic Linguistics Institute.
+His teaching and research interests include second language acquisition, Romance linguistics, translation studies, forensic linguistics, linguistic typology and universals, and historical linguistics.

-Dr. Jessica Sams’ research and teaching interests include general linguistics, psycholinguistics and neurolinguistics, English etymology and grammar and the study of literature from a linguistic perspective.
-She holds a Bachelor of Science in English from Truman State University and a Master of Arts and a Ph.D. in linguistics from the University of Colorado at Boulder.
-Sams created SFA’s unique Invented Languages course, which includes the study of languages invented for works like The Lord of the Rings and Game of Thrones.
+Dr. Jessie Sams’ research and teaching interests include constructed languages, the interface between syntax and semantics, quotatives, English grammar and history, and the study of literature from a linguistic perspective.
+She holds a Bachelor of Science in English from Truman State University and a Master of Arts and a doctoral degree in linguistics from the University of Colorado at Boulder.
+Sams created SFA’s unique invented languages course, where students learn how to create their own languages.